-If human connection is the main way to build trust then something is better than nothing, but right now you have to adapt your approach.
-You might be asking yourself how you will do business and get customers if you can’t meet face-to-face, but you have to realize that while there are new tools to use, the purpose and strategy has not changed.
-You might choose to implement things like paperless contracts, delivery, web lead forms, or Zoom, but first ask yourself how this alternate process keeps the sales cycle moving.
+If the human connection is the main way to build trust then something is better than nothing, but right now you have to adapt your approach.
+You might be asking yourself how you will do business and get customers if you can’t meet face-to-face, but you have to realize that while there are new tools to use, the purpose and strategy have not changed.
+You might choose to implement things like paperless contracts, delivery, web lead forms, or Zoom, but first, ask yourself how this alternate process keeps the sales cycle moving.
 If it doesn’t, evaluate why you are using it at all.

 2. Bolster Value Where Human Connection is Already Established